rust-lang/rust/text/0000-portability-lint.md

 To what extent does this proposal obviate the need for the `std` facade?
 Might it be possible to deprecate `libcore` in favor of the "subsetting `std`" approach?

+### Cargo features

+It's unclear whether, or how, to extend this approach to deal with Cargo features.
+In particular, features are namespaced per crate, so there's no way to use the `cfg` system today to talk about upstream features.

 # Appendix: possible extensions

+## Subsetting `std`

+cfgs:

+- each integer size
+- each float size
+- each atomics size
+- allocation
+- env
+- fs
+- net
+- process
+- thread
+- OS rng

 ## `match_cfg`